hamax97/hamax97.github.io/write-ups/object-oriented-design.md

 These messages are the guides that lead you to discover other objects, ones that are just as necessary but far less obvious.

+The **transition from class-based design to message-based design is a turning point in your design career**.
+The message-based perspective yields more flexible applications than does the class-based perspective.
+Changing the fundamental design question from “I know I need this class, what should it do?” to “I need to send this message, who should respond to it?” is the first step in that direction.

+You don't send messages because you have objects, you have objects because you send messages.

 #### Using sequence diagrams

 It's a perfect, low-cost way to experiment with objects **and** messages: